Let’s Ride a Tiger! Escape into the Tropics with Henri Rousseau

-While this is all interesting and important historical information, how does it explain Rousseau’s amazing landscapes?
-France already had colonial establishments in India, so ideas of ‘otherness’ were not new.
+While this is all interesting and important historical information, how does it explain Rousseau’s amazing views of the tropics?
+France already had colonial establishments in India, so ideas of “otherness” were not new.
 The world however was becoming increasingly industrial and interconnected.
 It seems inevitable that ideas, objects, art, and anything else that you can think of would have eventually made their way back from the colonies to the homeland and more conspicuously than before.
 These items might have appeared more frequently in exhibitions, museums, at conferences, in shops or in people’s homes.

-Combine an influx of unusual and exotic goods with visits to places like the Jardin des plantes de Paris and you have the perfect recipe to stimulate an already active imagination.
+Combine an influx of unusual and tropical goods with visits to places like the Jardin des plantes in Paris and you have the perfect recipe to stimulate an already active imagination.
 In addition, though Rousseau never left France, he knew plenty of people who had.
 He listened to accounts of foreign travels told by his soldier friends.
-He read the often illustrated books of those who travelled far and wide, and visited museums, gardens and exhibitions.
+He read the often illustrated books of those who traveled far and wide, and visited museums, gardens and exhibitions.
 His imagination did the rest.

 Exotic and Mysterious